Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 These are the accounts:

-40 Product launch
+40 Product release

 68 Calculations for taxes and fees